salvatore-abello/CTF-Writeups/0ctf - 2023/newdiary/README.md

 By doing a quick research it's clear that we need to steal the nonce using CSS.

+**Note:** It's possible to leak the nonce using CSS because it's inside a meta tag, otherwise it wouldn't be possibile.

 ## Exploit idea

 The exploit would be something similar to: